Capsicum: Uses, Benefits and Side Effects

 1) Culinary Uses

-Capsicum is a beloved ingredient across various global cuisines, making it a common sighting in our kitchens.
+Capsicum is a beloved ingredient across various global cuisines, making it a common sight in our kitchens.
 The sweet and tangy taste of the fruit, combined with its crunchy texture, proves to be a delicious addition to a variety of dishes.
 Fresh capsicums can add a burst of colour to salads, sandwiches and dips.
 When cooked in stir-fries or curries, they lend a delightful flavour that enhances the overall taste of the dish.
 They also serve as a key component in different sauces, marinades and spice blends, imparting a richness that’s hard to miss.

 Did You Know?